COVID-19

 Data may not align exactly with the cases reported on other pages or dashboards due to differences in reporting lags and the frequency with which the data are updated.

-- Fully vaccinated: A person is considered "fully vaccinated" if they have received the complete primary series of their vaccine AND at least 14-days have passed since they have completed their primary series AND if they are an adult, they have not received any additional/booster doses beyond their primary series.
+- Vaccinated with at least a primary series (pediatric data only): A child is considered "vaccinated with at least a primary series" if they have received the complete primary series of their vaccine AND at least 14-days have passed since they have completed their primary series.
+This includes children who have a received a primary series plus additional booster doses.

-- Boosted: A person is considered "boosted" if they have received any additional doses of vaccine beyond their primary series AND it has been at least 14 days since their most recent dose of vaccine.
-People for whom it has not been at least 14 days since their booster dose are considered "fully vaccinated."
-Booster doses are only counted if they were administered on or after 8/13/2021, the date the CDC first began recommending booster doses for immunocompromised people.
+- Bivalent boosted: A person is considered "bivalent boosted" if they have received a dose of bivalent vaccine AND at least 14 days has passed since they received their bivalent booster.
+People for whom it has not been at least 14 days since their bivalent booster dose are considered "Vaccinated without a bivalent booster."
+Bivalent booster doses are only counted if they were administered on or after 9/02/2022 for people age 12 years and older and on or after 10/12/2022 for age 5 – 11 years based on when the FDA first authorized bivalent booster doses for each group.
+Note: Bivalent booster doses that are reported as first or second doses are classified as vaccinated with a bivalent booster.

-- Total population that is fully vaccinated or boosted: Data for the total number of Minnesotan's who are fully vaccinated or boosted are obtained from the Minnesota Immunization Information Connection (MIIC).
+- Total population that is vaccinated with at least a primary series, vaccinated without a bivalent booster, or bivalent boosted: Data for the total number of Minnesotan's who are vaccinated with at least a primary series, vaccinated without a bivalent booster, or bivalent boosted are obtained from the Minnesota Immunization Information Connection (MIIC).

 - COVID-19 hospitalization: Includes patients admitted to the hospital for any reason within 14 days of a positive COVID-19 test.